Leafwing-Studios/fop-rules/docs/intro/building-blocks.md

 Feel free to choose either a square or hexagonal battlemap; both work well for this game.
 If you have access to both, hexagonal battlemaps tend to work a bit better for the mechanics of combat, and are great for open fields and natural structures such as caves.
 Square battlemaps are a better fit when drawing buildings, as they tend to be made at right angles with straight walls.

+When using a square battlemap, diagonal movement should be permitted.
+For this system, we recommend always counting diagonals as 1 tile of movement, rather than alternating as 1 and 2 tiles, in order to speed up measuring of distances.

 </div>

 Time also works differently in combat.
 Every creature acts in a discrete sequence, one after the other, to ensure that combat is comprehensible.
 Every **round,** each creature takes a single (in general) **turn,** one after another, before the next round begins.